strapi/strapi/docs/v3.x/getting-started/gatsby.md

 export default IndexPage;
 ```

-Execute a GET request on the `category` Collection Type in order to fetch a specific category with all the associated restaurants.
+Execute a `GET` request on the `category` Collection Type in order to fetch a specific category with all the associated restaurants.

-Be sure that you activated the `findOne` permission for the `category` Collection Type
+Be sure that you activated the `findOne` permission for the `category` Collection Type.

 _Request_